Landlord Guide

 EPC

 Minimum E rating required.
 Must be provided before marketing.
-C rating expected from 2028 for new tenancies.
+C rating required by 2030 — plan upgrades now.

 Every 10 years